 Spider and varicose veins can be some of the most frustrating aesthetic issues that people have to deal with.
 Fortunately, sclerotherapy presents patients with a quick and convenient way to eliminate these stubborn features for good.
-This treatment is completely non-surgical, minimally invasive, and extremely effective.
+Sclerotherapy treatment is completely non-surgical, minimally invasive, and extremely effective.

 Located in Oakland, NJ, Cardiac Associates of North Jersey has an enduring commitment to our patients’ cardiovascular, vein, and internal health.
 Contact us today for more information about how we can help improve your overall health and sense of well-being.